Strech/avrora/README.md

 Supervisor.start_link(children, strategy: :one_for_one)
 ```

-Or start the cache process manually:
+or start the process manually

 ```elixir
 {:ok, pid} = Avrora.start_link()